holoi/talking-olaf/README.md

 4. For instructions on how to use uLipSync, please visit the following: https://github.com/hecomi/uLipSync

-## Voice Recognization(SST: Speech to Text)
+### Voice Recognization(SST: Speech to Text)

-1. I chose the Azure Speech Recognization Service from Microsoft platform due to its portability and the fact that it's free of charge.
+1. This project use Azure Speech Recognization Service from Microsoft platform due to its portability and the fact that it's free of charge.
 2. Here is the sample project from Azure on how to use their service in Unity: https://github.com/Azure-Samples/cognitive-services-speech-sdk/tree/master/samples/csharp/unity

 ## Requirements